spear-lab/HPDN-Assignments/README.md

     ```

     If everything worked, `pyenv –version` should show `pyenv 2.6.12`,
-    and we can install python 3.9.19.
+    then we can install Python 3.9.19.

     ``` bash
     pyenv install 3.9.19